waterswv/atm-react/README.md

     </details>

     Save your work.
-You should see two 'widgets' named Deposit and Withdrawl.
+You should see two components named Deposit and Withdrawl.
 You're getting there!

 3. Add a `balance` property to `state` and set to 0 initially
     <details>